Information for Students

 Time commitment

 Expect a workload that is comparable to a four-credit seminar or independent study.
-Our regular meeting time is 9:05–11:00am on Mondays, but you will be expected to a significant amount of work during the week.
+Our regular meeting time is TBD, but you will be expected to a significant amount of work during the week.
 We expect to bundle much of the training in the first few weeks to leave ample time for you to work on your cases and be done before the exam period.
-Please note that the clinic will require a bit more flexibility than other classes.
+Please note that the clinic will require more flexibility than other classes.
 For example, you might have to accommodate the schedule of an external partner or occasionally meet outside our scheduled time.

 Eligibility